 Pooled testing of samples will be conducted by the Duke Human Vaccine Institute.
 Results from tests typically take about 48 hours.
 You will only be contacted if the results are positive for COVID-19, at which point you will receive further medical guidance and support.

-Surveillance testing will be conducted Monday – Thursday during the summer Sessions.
+Beginning Aug.
+23 surveillance testing will be conducted Monday – Thursday during the fall semester.
 Testing will be conducted at the following sites from 9 a.m. – 4 p.m. unless otherwise noted below:

 - Levine Science Research Center: Lobby 100

 - Fuqua School of Business: Jenkins Conference Room B177

 - Washington Duke Inn, Varsity Golf Center (7 a.m. – 6 p.m.) – See map for location.